firehol/blocklist-ipsets/README.md

 [projecthoneypot.org](http://www.projecthoneypot.org/) comment spammers (this list is composed using an RSS feed and aggregated for the last 30 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=c&rss=1).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 22:03:35 UTC 2015.

 The ipset `php_commenters` has **201** entries, **201** unique IPs.